Where is the Microphone on a MacBook Pro?

 MacBook Pro Microphone Location

-Actually, this isn’t the case, and the microphone is always located on the bottom casing, usually near the speakers or top of the keyboard.
+Actually, this isn’t the case, and the microphone is always located on the bottom casing, usually near the speakers or on top of the keyboard.

 For Newer MacBook Pros (2018 or Later Models)